Choose Trek

 Nafran Valley Trek starts from Aru village near Pahalgam and takes 7 days to complete the entire trekking adventure.

-Day 1 starts with a scenic drive from Srinagar to Aru Valley from where the trek starts.
-Reach Srinagar one day before the journey.
-Our representatives will pick you up from Srinagar and drive you to Aru.
+Day 1 starts with a scenic drive from Srinagar to Aru valley from where the trek starts.
+Reach Srinagar one day prior to the journey.
+Our representatives will pick you up from Srinagar and drive you all the way to Aru.
 The next day we trek from Aru to Gagan Pathri, through a forest walk.

 On Day 3, we trek from Gagan Pathri to the gorgeous valley, we will stay in the valley for two nights.
 On the second night, we will go on an acclimatization walk to the beautiful Harnag Lake.
 The emerald lake presents a serene environment to rejuvenate yourself.
 The following day, we trek from Nafran Valley to Aaram Pathri.
 Aram Pathri is a big open meadow where you will camp for the night.